 Almost every purchase you make is covered by an implied warranty.
 The exceptions are items marked "as is" and sold in a state that allows "as is" sales.
 Implied warranties include warranty of merchantability meaning the seller promises that the product will do what it is supposed to do.
 A warranty of fitness applies when the product package or the seller tells you that the product is suitable for the described purpose.

 Extended warranties are really not warranties at all.
 They are actually service contracts sold at an extra cost that is typically quite profitable for the retailer.
 That's why so many retailers ask if you'd like to purchase an extended warranty when you buy something.
 In some cases, the retailer makes more profit on the extended warranty than on the product it sold you.

-What is covered by a warranty?
+What is covered?
 Warranties vary, but typically repair or replacement, though there may be a charge for labor (not parts) or shipping/freight costs.
-The manufacturer or the seller may be the one required to honor the warranty.
-The warranty term may be for 30 or 90 days or a year or more.
+The manufacturer or the seller may be the one required to honor it.
+The term may be for 30 or 90 days or a year or more.

 As you shop for appliance and electronic replacements, open up the box and read the warranty card to find out how long the product or specific parts are covered for repairs or replacement.
 If the box is sealed, ask a clerk to open it and find the warranty information.

 Won't trying to repair something void the warranty?
 Maybe.
 Some warranties prohibit repairs not authorized or done by those authorized by the manufacturer.
 However, most things you buy will either not work as soon as you try to use them (they'll be repaired or replaced under warranty) or the day after it expires (fixing is up to you).